SalamanderXing/convolutional_gat/README.md

 conda deactivate
 ```

-To export an environment (if you want to for example installed some new packages, run:
+To export an environment (if you want to for example installed some new packages), run:
 ```
 conda export > conda_environment.yml
 ```